 • How is your project building the local economy or improving food access for low-income families and high-needs communities?
 Make sure you can tell a story that connects your proposed solution to the challenge that aligns with the stated Reinvestment Fund priorities in the RFA.

-➔Who are your project partners/stakeholders – who will be involved?
+➔Who are your project partners and stakeholders – who will be involved?

 Qualifying projects should include diverse and relevant partnerships and reflect the input of stakeholder communities and targeted beneficiaries.
 Partners should consist of a combination of the following types of entities: